rpi-graduate-council/grad-wiki/RPI/Stud Gov't 101.md

 ### Executive Board
 - **What**: A.k.a. _E-Board_; it oversees Union's clubs/activities and finances, which include a yearly budget of a several million USD.
-- **Seats**: The Graduate Council appoints one seat, the GC E-Board Representative.
 - **Lead by**: The President of the Union, wearing a gender-neutral round top hat.
 - [**Website**](https://sites.google.com/view/rpistugov/executive-board)